Assistant Accountant CV Template (Text Format)

 • Provide active support in weekly, monthly, and quarterly closures while delivering direct reports to the head office

-• Efficiently processed ACCORD certificates for a client with large property acquisitions worth over £2.75M on a short deadline
+• Processed ACCORD certificates for a client with large property acquisitions worth over £2.75M+

-• Prepared, reviewed, and submitted employee and executive expense reports while assisting CFO in the preparation of 2 financial applications for bonding and credit
+• Prepared, reviewed, and submitted employee and executive expense reports while assisting CFO to prepare 2 financial applications for bonding and credit

 • Estimate accounts receivable and accounts payable using Sage 50cloud Accounting